Brief

 I've contributed to a GPS RTK plugin that enables autopilot reporting of RTK baseline & base-station data already codified in mavlink:common.
 The plugin handler publishes this data over a standard ROS topic.ArduPilot::ArduCopter

 I've also authored and currently maintain a Nimbus Lab fork of one of the largest open-source project stacks for aerial systems, ArduPilot.
 The fork addresses a key limitation of the Copter flight stack: direct raw-thrust control with battery compensation.
-This modified "computer-flight mode" firmware is used extensively within the Nimbus Lab (and a few subscribers outside), and is an essential component of our LQG/LQR control architecture.Funding, Services
+This modified "computer-flight mode" firmware is used extensively within the Nimbus Lab (and a few subscribers outside), and is an essential component of our LQG/LQR control architecture.Funding, Awards, Services

 - Helped co-author NSF-IIS-1925052: "Raining Drones".